Welcome to Classroom Student Investigations Institute

 Description of Program:

-Thirty science teachers will be selected to participate in the two week CSI: Classroom Student Investigations Institute, which takes place June 9-20, 2014, at Arkansas State University in Jonesboro, Arkansas.
-One hundred and twenty students, ranging from students who have completed 6th grade to students in 10th grade,will be selected to participate in a two day workshop, which takes place on June 18-19,2014, taught by the teacher participants.
+Thirty science teachers will be selected to participate in the two week CSI: Classroom Student Investigations Institute, which takes place June 16-27, 2014 (dates have changed from June 9-20, due to inclement weather), at Arkansas State University in Jonesboro, Arkansas.
+One hundred and twenty students, ranging from students who have completed 6th grade to students in 10th grade,will be selected to participate in a two day workshop, which takes place on June 25-26,2014 (dates have changed from June 18-19, due to inclement weather), taught by the teacher participants.
 Meals and dorm rooms will be provided for teachers as well as stipends for teachers and students.
 Limited travel scholarships are available for teachers who participate.
 See application for further details.

 This program is designed to provide educators a professional development opportunity to acquire knowledge in integrating science and technology concepts, lab skills, and their application.
 Using forensic science as the theme, teachers will acquire pedagogical strategies to promote student investigation and inquiry based on the new science frameworks.
 Teachers will be able to use these standards-based activities in their own classrooms.